 Telechron "B" "M-1" "M-31" & "M-38" Clock Rotors

 My business is rebuilding your original rotor.
 The type "B" is the larger rotor which generally turns at the rate of 1 R.P.M.
 The "B-2" M-1 is the most difficult rotor to work on, the M-31's is the original "B-3" and "B-2" M-38 are extremely hard to find and why they cost $150.00 more than other "B" rotors for replacement.
 The M-1 is the original "B-2" rotor and very rare.
 These rotors have a hole center in order for the long shaft second hand to be inserted.
 The M-31 is the highest torque "B" rotor ever build and why it was used in most electric Grandfather clock and many chiming mantel clocks.
 The M-38 was the most replaced "B-2" rotor and extremely rare.
 All "B-2" M-1, "B-3" M-31, & "B-2" M-38 rotors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and have a 2-year warranty, which brings your total cost to $165.00 assuming you send the old rotor at time of payment.
 Because of the rarity, I must have the exact M-1, M-31, or M-38 rotor or add $150.00.
-My turnaround is 6 to 8 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, and 8 to 12 months for a movement overhaul.
+My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
-Expedited service adds $100.00 unless it is a movement overhaul then the movement overhaul labor is doubled.
 If you want to send in the clock for motor or rotor replacement, please be advised that shipping will jump from $15.00 to $100.00 with everything else staying the same.
 The increase covers return shipping and insurance and includes my labor charge of $50.00 for the replacement ($250.00 total).
 One thing you can do before you send in the motor (coil, field, & rotor) is to take a Multimeter or Volt/Ohm meter, these are less than $20.00 at any hardware store, and with no current on the clock, set the meter to Ohms and touch the two leads to the end of the wires or the posts on the coil where the wires connect and see if you get a reading.
 Just about any reading is a good one.
 But if you get no reading what-so-ever then the motor's coil is dead and you'll need a replacement coil.
 I'll not ship the rotor/motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !

 I have a quick guide for extraction and installation of the "B" rotor.
 Click on the Quick guide to the "B"rotor.